dildoran2195/sep11-freedom-project/blog/entry02.md

 ### EDP
 #### Since I completed step 1 and step 2 in my Blog 1, I'm on step 3 of EDP which is brainstorming possible solutions for technology of medicine.
+As I mentioned in my Blog 1, probelms in this career is lack of technologies in this career.
+Possible solution for this problem is a simulation for technology of medicine in order to get rid of lack of technologies in this career.
+Howevere, right now I am still extending my knowledge of Babylon in order to make this simulation actually exist for real by testing code out to see whaat I should learn or use and what I don't neeed to learn at all.
+I plan to continue learning more and more about Babylon to learn how to make a simulation.

 ### Skills